xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/component-files/fchk.md

-Repair can recover only check-summed components from the file, that is, only those components that were written with the checksum option enabled (see ["File Properties: "](fprops.md)).
+Repair can recover only check-summed components from the file, that is, only those components that were written with the checksum option enabled (see [File Properties](fprops.md)).

 Following an operating system crash, repair may result in one or more individual components being rolled back to a previous version or not recovered at all, unless Journaling levels 2 or 3 were also set when these components were written.